Did you know?

 Number of surviving completed individual works

-date (____cca____ 85 hours)
+date (cca 85 hours)

 Total duration of all surviving works